Insider’s guide to council approvals Part 1 - What to know before you start

 In conclusion, the process of obtaining a Development Application (DA) for your home build or renovation project in New South Wales (NSW) can be complex and challenging.
 However, with the right knowledge and resources, you can increase your chances of success and make the experience much smoother.

 At Ballast Point we offer comprehensive support and guidance to help you achieve a successful DA.
-Here is our feasibility services which will get you moving in the right direction.
+Here is our consultation services which will get you moving in the right direction.
 If you need further help or support, please feel free to get in touch with us at any time.

 Stay tuned for more inside!